iriauli/github-user-manager/README.md

 Final project for Tbilisi School of Communication. :green_heart:

 ## Info
-If you want to get full access to every functional, you'll need to create your personal access token [here](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api#authentication) and paste it insted of "PASTE_YOUR_TOKEN_HERE" in ```.env``` file. :raised_hands:
+If you want to get full access to every functional, you'll need to create your personal access token [here](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api#authentication) and paste it insted of "YOUR_TOKEN" in ```.env``` file. :raised_hands:

 ## Interface